 Why Do Age Spots Occur?

 Our skin contains melanin which absorbs ultraviolet (UV) rays.
 Melanin is made by special cells called melanocytes.
 One out of every 10 to 20 cells in the epidermis of the skin is a melanocyte.
 Fair skin people make less melanin than darker skin individuals.
-Age spots occur most often in people with fair skin.
+Blemishes in the skin with aging occur most often in people with fair skin.
 Tanning is an example of melanin at work.
 After repeated sun exposure skin loses its ability to absorb UV rays and abnormal melanin production occurs leading to an accumulation of melanin as spots.

 Preventing Age Spots